Sweet and Healthy Pumpkin Pudding

 Pumpkin has a natural sweetness, though I did use some jaggery powder to make the pudding sweeter.
 Jaggery is healthier than refined sugar

 - 2 tablespoons rice semolina, optional (I used)

 - 3/4 cup wheat semolina or cream of wheat

 - 1/2 cup coconut, finely grated

 - 1/4 cup jaggery powder

-- 3 cardamom, powdered
+- 3 cardamom pods, powdered

-- 1/8 tsp salt, to taste
+- 1/8 teaspoon salt, to taste

-- 1 tbsp ghee
+- 1 tablespoon ghee

 Health Benefits of Pumpkin